 While empathy is correlated to driving performance, it is also shown to increase customer satisfaction.
 The same Harvard Business Review research reports the effects of empathy training at Telefonica Germany.
 Telefonica Germany implemented an empathy training program.
 Within 6 weeks of the program’s start, customer satisfaction increased by 6 percent.

-Empathy allows people to see others’ perspective.
-KPMG Nunwood, an international customer experience consultancy, develops empathy in their customer experience design.
+Empathy allows people to see others’ perspectives.
+KPMG Nunwood, an international customer experience consultancy, develops empathy in its customer experience design.
 Michael Hoole, of KPMG Nunwood, explains that empathy in customer experience design comes down to “pre-empting service user’s needs and desires and taking care of them before they reach a potential ‘pain point’ in their customer journey.”

 3 Tips in Training for Empathy